Crave (TV network): Movie library

 As of 2021, Crave has first-run film licensing agreements with the Canadian film distributor Entertainment One (whose library includes the Canadian distribution rights to titles from The Weinstein Company and Lionsgate).
 Other American film studios providing content to the service include Universal Pictures (including Universal Animation Studios, Working Title Films, Illumination Entertainment, Focus Features, DreamWorks Animation and Legendary Pictures), and Warner Bros. (including Warner Bros.
-Animation, New Line Cinema—whose 1989-2010 film library is distributed in Canada by Entertainment One—Alcon Entertainment and Castle Rock Entertainment).
+Animation, New Line Cinema—whose 1989–2010 film library is distributed in Canada by Entertainment One—Alcon Entertainment and Castle Rock Entertainment).

 Crave also had a deal with Walt Disney Studios Motion Pictures giving it rights to all Disney titles (including those under the Disney, Pixar Animation Studios, Walt Disney Animation Studios, Disneynature, Marvel Studios/Entertainment, Disneytoon Studios and Touchstone Pictures brands, but not Lucasfilm since Disney's first movie from them, Strange Magic, was released in 2015 after TMN lost the rights to broadcast Disney movies) released theatrically through December 31, 2014, some of which continued to air on TMN into 2016.
 The equivalent rights for Disney movies released theatrically starting in 2015 were instead held by Netflix Canada from 2015 to 2018, and are now held by Disney+ in Canada since 2019.
 They were entirely replaced by 20th Century Fox (now 20th Century Studios) films; 20th Century Fox would eventually come under Disney's ownership, but Fox movies are still coming to Crave even after they were purchased by Disney and were renamed to its current moniker, though this content agreement may expire in the future.
 Two of Touchstone's titles, The Tempest and Gnomeo & Juliet, are distributed in Canada by Entertainment One.
 The distribution rights to three of Marvel Studios' films, The Incredible Hulk, Spider-Man: Homecoming and Spider-Man: Far From Home (the later two, of which, Columbia Pictures co-produced) are owned by Universal and Sony respectively.
 Since 2021, Crave also shares 20th Century Studios films with Disney+, starting with Nomadland.

-The channel also had a content agreement with Sony Pictures from its launch until mid-2019, when Sony decided to turn away from Crave.
-The last Sony movie to air on Crave, Once Upon a Time in Hollywood continued to be seen into 2021.
-Sony Pictures movies are currently streamed in Canada on Amazon Prime Video, on VOD platforms, and available to buy on physical media.

-From its launch until late 2006, TMN also had a contract with Paramount Pictures.
-Their films were broadcast on Super Channel until the late 2010s, and currently streaming on Paramount+ and all VOD platforms, and available on physical media.
+After briefly losing rights to Amazon Prime Video in 2020, in December 2022, Sony Pictures signed a new agreement with Crave beginning in April 2023—which includes first window rights to theatrical releases, and rights to back catalogue titles.